IG-88-2/10yearsAI/README.md

 ## Further Improvements and Limitations ##

-* Due to high variability of faces that age and ethnicity difference, the head pose and glasses and other materials, I believe using head pose estimation will improve training results.
+* Due to high variability of faces that age and ethnicity difference, the head pose and glasses and other materials reconstructing the faces is challenging.
+I believe using head pose estimation will improve training results.

 * Since the dataset is collected from internet, therefore, the images that is almost 10 years old.
 The image quality is relatively low quality to process.